-Those good-time friends who were always down for an all-nighter at the casino will fade away to make time for the couple who have a child the same age as yours.
+Those good-time friends who were always down for an all-nighter at the casino will fade away to make time for the couple with a child the same age as yours.

 Your priorities shift, and you are no longer worried about being cool in front of the boys.

 This is a perfectly normal evolution, no matter how difficult it is to accept at first.
-You’ll gravitate toward folks with whom you have interests, which is frequently couples or fathers with children.
+You’ll gravitate toward folks with whom you have interests, frequently couples or fathers with children.

 Becoming a father is tough, and many guys are nervous about how being a father will change them.
 When I considered how fatherhood changes a man, I didn’t see any negatives.

-For me, all changes are dwarfed by the feelings of pride as you watch your baby grown and develop.
-It truly is the greatest feeling in the world!
+For me, all changes are dwarfed by the feelings of pride as you watch your baby grow and develop.
+It truly is the most incredible feeling in the world!

-This post has given you 6 ways that a man might change when they become a father, hopefully, it guides you into making the correct decision for you.
+This post has given you 6 ways a man might change when they become a father.
+Hopefully, it guides you into making the correct decision for you.

 I wouldn’t change it for the world!